-785 PARTNERSHIP IN MUSIC
+TBD PARTNERSHIP IN MUSIC

 Partnership in Music is a collaborative class for typical learners as well as learners with various disabilities.
 This class will facilitate a positive collaboration between students that focuses on various aspects of music to include song, reading music, dance, and using instruments.
 By creating, singing, moving, and listening to music, a wide range of cognitive, emotional and physical abilities are also brought into focus.
-This course is open to grades 10-12.
+This course is open to all students.